-What is Port Pool?
+What is Port Pool in Oracle Apps?

 Oracle Applications 11i/R12.0/R12.1/R12.2 uses the concept of a port pool.
 A port pool is a preconfigured set of unique port assignments for every E-Business Suite technology stack component that requires network connectivity.